weblate/digipaws/Readme.md

 ### Gamified Mode (🚧🔨)

-Thhis Mode introduces a gamified experience to control screen time using various fun elements like quests and goals.
+This Mode introduces a gamified experience to control screen time using various fun elements like quests and goals.
 This mode tracks your usage and configures everything accordingly as the days pass by.
+> [!CAUTION]
+> This mode is still in development and might take a while to release.

 ## Configuring